mrvillafria/Kickstarter-Analysis/README.md

 ![Theater_Outcomes_vs_Launch](/Resources/Theater_Outcomes_vs_Launch.png)

 One of the areas we wanted to consider was timing for campaigns.
-We created a table and line with markers chart that showed how many successful, failed, and cancelled theater campaigns there were based on which month they launched on.
+We created a pivot table and line with markers chart that showed how many successful, failed, and cancelled theater campaigns there were based on which month they launched on.
 This data was captured between 2009 through 2017.
 The results show that May and June had the highest success rate to start a theater campaign.
 It also showed that December had around the same amount of successful and failed theater campaigns.

 ### Analysis of Outcomes Based on Goals